near-examples/delegation-app/README.md

 ### You will need
 - a web wallet https://wallet.nearprotocol.com/

-## Configure the network and additional contracts
+## Configure account, network and additional validator contracts
-Right now this application will launch on `testnet` (development).
+App configuration can be found in `/config-app.js`.

+Please set `accountId` to your account ID.

-If you want to connect to `betanet` edit the following in `/config-app.js`
+Select your network `testnet` (development), or `betanet`. e.g. If you want to connect to `betanet` edit the following in `/config-app.js`
 ```
 network: 'development', // comment this line
 // network: 'betanet',  // uncomment this line